kathleen-xue/DR-BiLSTM-implementation/README.md

 # CSCI 544 Final Project - DR-BiLSTM Implementation
 Attempted implementation of the paper "DR-BiLSTM: Dependent Reading Bidirectional LSTM for Natural Language Inference".
-Both models can be run from their .ipynb files (located in the "content" folder for the DR-BiLSTM model, and in the "baseline" folder for the Bowman model).
-For the DRLSTM .ipynb file, you need only run the last two cells to replicate the results described in the report.

 ## File Structures